PERSONAL INJURY LAWYER

 In terms of factors that might diminish a plaintiff’s case award, California has a pure comparative negligence statute.
 If a plaintiff bears any fault for causing the damages they claim in a lawsuit, the plaintiff will likely lose a percentage of those damages to reflect their fault.
 It’s not uncommon for defendants in personal injury claims to attempt to use comparative negligence as a defense for their actions, and a good attorney can help their client overcome these disputes and disprove comparative negligence claims, if necessary.

 If you are concerned about comparative negligence coming into play in your rideshare accident claim, talk with us.
-Your California rideshare accident attorney will help you determine what level of fault you bear for your damages, if any, and form a solid defense that aims to maximize your recovery despite any alleged comparative fault.
+Your Sacramento rideshare accident attorney will help you determine what level of fault you bear for your damages, if any, and form a solid defense that aims to maximize your recovery despite any alleged comparative fault.

 WHAT TO EXPECT FROM YOUR LAWSUIT